A CLOSER LOOK: Animal shelter officials make policy of not adopting out dangerous dogs

 BENTONVILLE, Ark.
-(KFTA) — Bentonville city leaders want an animal shelter, but they’re concerned about how a third-party shelter would handle adopting out dogs that have a history of being dangerous.
+(KNWA) — Bentonville city leaders want an animal shelter, but they’re concerned about how a third-party shelter would handle adopting out dogs that have a history of being dangerous.

 A Pet Resource Committee meeting was held in Bentonville Monday night.
 Mayor Stephanie Orman vocalized her concerns regarding a planned animal shelter.

-Debbie Griffin, Bentonville’s community relations and economic development director, spoke to FOX24 Tuesday and elaborated upon Orman’s concerns.
+Debbie Griffin, Bentonville’s community relations and economic development director, spoke to KNWA Tuesday and elaborated upon Orman’s concerns.

 “The main thing is if a dog is brought to the shelter [and] the dog is being dangerous, is the dog readopted out and are the people who are adopting the pet aware that the dog is dangerous,” Griffin said.